janusvr/janus-server/README.md

 1. `cd` to the root of the repository where `server.js` is located.

 2. Run the following command to start the server: `node server.js`.
-Note that the server currently does not display a confirmation that the server has started.

 3. Create a shortcut to JanusVR and add the following arguments after the path to the JanusVR executable:
 `-server my.server.com -port 5566` where `my.server.com` is the IP address of your computer (`127.0.0.1` or `localhost`